We're the only ecology consultancy that will refund your money if you don't get planning based on our advice (terms apply)

 4. Water ingress and flooding

 Mining can alter groundwater movement, leading to localised flooding or unexpected water ingress into basements and excavations.
-A risk assessment helps determine whether additional drainage or waterproofing is required.
+A coal mining risk assessment and intrusive investigation helps determine whether additional drainage or waterproofing is required.

 5. Contaminated land risks

-• A local planning authority: to assess risks before granting planning consent.
-This will be particularly relevant in high risk areas.
+• A local planning authority to assess risks before granting planning consent.
+This will be particularly relevant in high risk areas with a coal mining legacy.

 • Property developers: to ensure land stability before commencing new development.

-• Investors and financial institutions: to evaluate risks before financing a development project.
+• Investors and financial institutions: to evaluate risks such as shallow coal seams before financing a development project.

 • Construction companies: to design and implement appropriate foundations and mitigation measures.